About us

 Governance

-The AUA is a charitable incorporated organisation (CIO), registered in England and Wales (1179422).
-AUA Enterprises Ltd is AUA’s subsidiary trading company, and is the accounting body for many of the trading activities undertaken by AUA.
+The AHEP is a charitable incorporated organisation (CIO), registered in England and Wales (1179422).
+AHEP Enterprises Ltd is AHEP’s subsidiary trading company, and is the accounting body for many of the trading activities undertaken by AHEP.
 AUA Enterprises Ltd is registered in England and Wales (07814323).

 Board of Trustees